AdobeDocs/experience-cloud.en/help/website-implementation/audience-manager.md

    ![You can use the Debugger to find the Audience Manager Subdomain on your actual website](images/aam-debugger-partner.png)

+If you don't already have Audience Manager implemented, please follow these instructions to [obtain your Audience Manager Subdomain](https://helpx.adobe.com/audience-manager/kt/using/identify-partner-subdomain-audience-manager-technical-video-implement.html).

 ## Implementation Options

 There are two ways to implement Audience Manager in a website: